 Finally, let us never forget that, ultimately, it is not us that Satan dreads, it is God’s Spirit who is at work within us.
 For greater is He that is in us, than he that is in the world (1 John 4:4).

 In my studies of Scripture and theology, I occasionally run across someone who sees me reading a systematic theology or commentary, who says to me, “I don’t need all those other books, I only need the Bible.”
 This statement is troublesome because, in one sense, it is arrogant.
-Does this person really think they have enough brain power and spiritual fortitude to gain as much understanding and wisdom as the whole community of faith combined, without their assistance.
-I realize they do not mean it this way because they have not thought through the logical implications of their statement so grace needs to be extended, but the statement is dangerous.
+Does this person think they have enough brainpower and spiritual fortitude to gain as much understanding and wisdom as the whole community of faith combined, without their assistance?
+I realize they do not mean it this way because they have not thought through the logical implications of their statement, so grace needs to be extended, but the statement is dangerous.

-There is one sense, however, that the statement is true, and it is this sense that causes them to make the statement in the first place.
+There is one sense, however, that the statement is accurate, and it is this sense that causes them to make the statement in the first place.
+The word of God is complete and contains all we need to know for salvation and godliness.
 If we did not have access to any other books and only had the Bible, it would be enough.
-We could still be saved and experience growth in the Lord, but the Lord never intended us to live our lives shunning the wisdom of other believers.
+Scripture is also the purest form of truth.
+With scripture, we can find salvation and experience growth in the Lord, but the Lord never intended us to live our lives, shunning the wisdom of other believers.
 Building each other up is one of the reasons He calls us to be part of a local church.

-They also seem to be using a double standard when it come to books.
-I was once told I should not read commentaries because they were all fallible, and I should only read the Bible.
-When I asked the if he went to church to listen to sermons, he said, “of course I do.”
+They also seem to be using a double standard when it comes to books.
+Someone once told me I should not read commentaries because they were all fallible, and I should only read the Bible.
+When I asked if he went to church to listen to sermons, he said, “of course I do.”
 He began to stumble when I asked him if his pastor was fallible.
-A good commentary and good pastor often do similar things, they explain and proclaim the meaning of the text.
+Good commentaries and pastors often do similar things; they explain and proclaim the meaning of the text.
 If you are going to reject one, you will have to reject the other.
 I suggest embracing both as gifts from God.

-I do realize that some neglect the scriptures in order to read all these other books and that is equally dangerous, but we should utilize what the Lord has given us through men and women who have been given the gift of teaching.
-Though, unlike the Bible, they are fallible, just like the the teaching of the man who says we do not need other books, there is truth in there from which we should benefit.
+I do realize that some people neglect the scriptures to read all these other books, and that is equally dangerous, but we should utilize what the Lord has given us through men and women who have been given the gift of teaching.
+Though unlike the Bible, they are fallible, just like the teaching of the man who says we do not need other books, there is truth in there from which we should benefit.